KwakuTakyi/alx-zero_day/0x03-git/README.md

-This is my second rodeo
+This is my second rodeo.